qrkourier/shufflepad-sound-machine/README.md

 3. make sure it is not mounted (is ejected) or the write command will fail
   1. run `mount` or `df -h` or look in your file manager GUI to see mounted devices
-  2. run `umount DEVICENAME` for the DEVICENAME or click eject if any of your SD card's partitions are mounted
+  2. run `sudo umount DEVICENAME` for the DEVICENAME or click eject if any of your SD card's partitions are mounted

 4. Decompress and write the image file to the SD card root device (not to a partition).
   * I did this in Ubuntu Linux `gunzip < ~/Downloads/raspi-miniban-spookysoundmachine.img.gz | sudo dd of=/dev/mmcblk0`.